GSA-TTS/FAC-transition-site/src/updates/index.md

 ### Tribal API

-Earlier this month we completed the work to make protected Tribal audits available to authorized users via the API.
+Tribal audits are now available to authorized users [via the API]({{ config.baseUrl }}api/tribal).
 Documentation on this process has been shared with interested agencies.
 If you would like to learn more about access to the API, please contact the FAC helpdesk.

 ### Advanced search